medalotte/sampling-based-planners/README.md

 # sampling-based-planners
-Pure C++ implementation of RRT, RRT*, and Informed-RRT* as a shared library which are incremental sampling-based path planning methods, and it supports any dimensions
+C++ implementation of RRT, RRT*, and Informed-RRT* as a shared library which are incremental sampling-based path planning methods, and it supports any dimensions

 #### TODO
-- Implement Informed-RRT* (Sorry, it has not been implemented yet)
 - Implement `examples/path-planner-3D`
     - adopt python API (Python.h) and use matplotlib in order to plot 3D graph

 ## Features
 - Provided as a shared library usable in **C++14** or higher
 - You can execute at **any dimensions** without recompiling the shared library
-- **Pure C++ implementation**
-    - Implemented without dependent libraries such as Boost, Eigen, OpenCV, and so on

 ## Requirements
 The following software packages are required for building the shared library
 - A C++ compiler with **C++14** or higher support
 - CMake **3.0** or higher
+- Eigen **3.0** or higher

 If you would like to compile the example programs, add the following:
 - OpenCV **3.0** or higher